 When to Replace Your EPDM Roof

-If the membrane has become contaminated through the use of the wrong repair products, all of the EPDM material will require replacement.
-This situation occurs if asphalt-based products or roofing cements are used to attempt a repair.
+One reason to leave the repairs to the professionals is that if your roof membrane has become contaminated through the use of the wrong repair products, all of the EPDM material will require replacement.
+This situation occurs if asphalt-based products or roofing cements are used to attempt a repair on a commercial EPDM roof.

-If your roof is nearing the end of its expected useful life, has been subject to significant damage or the cost of repairs is close to that of a new EPDM roof, you should consider roof replacement.
-Get a professional roof inspection to determine the amount of damage to your existing roof and weigh the costs of repairs or replacement.
+Additionally, if your roof is nearing the end of its expected useful life, has been subject to significant damage or the cost of repairs is close to that of a new EPDM roof, you should consider roof replacement.
+A professional roof inspection from a reputable roofing contractor will determine the amount of damage to your existing roof and weigh the costs of repairs or replacement.
+A trusted roofing contractor will provide you a professional recommendation on whether to repair or replace your EPDM roof.

-You can select an EPDM roof for both new and existing roofing projects.
-This material is an excellent choice for low sloping, commercial applications.
-Warranties are available that range from five to 30 years with additional options for hail or puncture damage.
+An EPDM roof is an excellent choice for low-sloping, commercial applications.
+Warranties are available that range from five to 30 years with additional options for hail or puncture damage, ensuring your roof is protected for its expected life.